menehune23/arduboy-dotmg/docs/usage.md

 - Don't forget to add resistors!
 - Select `Has RGB LED` from the Arduino IDE `Tools` menu before uploading your sketch (if using Arduboy libraries)

 Wiring up an RGB LED is optional.
 If you choose to use those pins for something else instead, simply select `No RGB LED` from the Arduino IDE `Tools` menu.
-This will remove the LED-lighting code in the Arduboy library so that it doesn't attempt to use those pins.
+This will remove the LED-lighting code in the Arduboy library so that it doesn't attempt to use those pins during gameplay (see note on [pin initialization](#pin-initialization)).

 > If you're not using an Arduboy library, you can still [check the RGB LED menu setting in code](#macros).